rubyconfmy/malaysia/README.md

 ## About KL
 ## Meetups
 ## Data SIM Card
+* You can try any telcos but there is a promo under Celcom (Magic SIM Prepaid) which allows you to have free unlimited data access from 1AM to 7AM.

 ## Power (Socket)
 ## Free WiFi
 * For Celcom, they have a hotspot network so when you add a data plan to your prepaid SIM card, they will SMS you the account information.